abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

 ### Foreign Key and Index

-To store different budgets and settings for them we can create a budget table.
+To store different budgets and settings for them, we can create a budget table.
 The diagram will look like:

 ![DB diagram budget](/assets/images/articles/7_db_diagram_budget.png)